learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ```

 ## Thinking about appropriate structures
 At this point in creating our data structures, you can think about what you want a customer to be.
-It could be a dictionary storing various attributes about that customer such as name, orders, etc. It could also be a class of it's own.
-Thinking through the use case and allowing flexability is a key design decision.
+It could be a dictionary storing various attributes about that customer such as name, orders, etc. It could also be a class of its own.
+Thinking through the use case and allowing flexibility is a key design decision.

-For maximum future flexability, you might define an additional class for customers like this:
+For maximum future flexibility, you might define an additional class for customers like this:

 ```python